mart337i/Iot_case_report/README.md

 - SystemD

-  - systemd is system and service manager for most Unix like operating systems As the system boots up, the first process created, i.e. init process with PID = 1, is systemd system that initiates the userspace services.
+  - systemd is system and service manager for most Unix like operating systems As the system boots up, the first process created with process id : `PID = 1` thats systemd.
+Sytemd then starts/creates the rest of the userspace.

     For this project it is used to start the client service, to collect information from the sensors.
-    The main benefit is the automatic start on boot and the auto restart on failiure.
+    The main benefit is the automatic start on boot and the auto restart on failiure, alongside its loging capabilities using `journalctl -f -u <process name>` in this case `-f` is for following the log and `-u` is a systemd unit / service
     <br/><br/>

   <a name="Systemd_config"></a>